TeamLapen/Vampirism/README.md

 ##### Sit functionality - `sit` package

-The code under `de.teamlapen.vampirism.sit` is adapted from bl4ckscor4's Sit mod and licensed under GNU GPLv3 (see LICENSE.txt in that directory)
+The code under `de.teamlapen.vampirism.sit` is adapted from bl4ckscor4's Sit mod and licensed under GNU GPLv3 (see LICENSE.txt in that directory).

 ##### Radial screen - `lib.*.radialmenu` package

-The code under `de.teamlapen.lib.lib.client.gui.screens.radialmenu` is adapted from David Quintana's Radial Menu and licensed unter the terms of the LICENSE.txt file in that directory.
+The code under `de.teamlapen.lib.lib.client.gui.screens.radialmenu` is adapted from David Quintana's Radial Menu and licensed under the terms of the LICENSE.txt file in that directory.